 - Use your paper clay within 2 weeks of making

 The Improved Structure of Paper Clay

 Paper clay is fantastic for both larger and thinner, more delicate pieces.
-The added paper fibres create a capillary system within the clay which helps to transfer moisture evenly throughout the piece and adds far more internal strength than standard clay – just like online slots Australia may increase the strength of your wallet!
+The added paper fibres create a capillary system within the clay which helps to transfer moisture evenly throughout the piece and adds far more internal strength than standard clay – just like Australian slots online for iPhone may increase the strength of your wallet!
 All these improvements mean that the body of work can support itself and also makes transportation far easier.